At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 The French club had eliminated Breiðablik from the UWCL during the previous season but took interest in their young left back Áslaug Munda Gunnlaugsdóttir.

-“After the game their director, Bruno Cheyrou said ‘we want number 20’ but she had already missed too many days from school and played too many games so initially we had to say no,” Ulfar Hinriksson, who also works as Breiðablik’s Head of Elite Development, tells FTF.
+“After the game their director, Bruno Cheyrou told us ‘we want number 20’, but she had to tell him that she had already missed too many days from school.”
+Ulfar Hinriksson, who also works as Breiðablik’s Head of Elite Development, tells FTF.

-“When we communicated with PSG again a little bit later they told us that they were still interested but we couldn’t send her along, so we decided that Sveindís should travel too.
+“When we communicated with PSG again a little bit later down the line they told us that they were still interested but we couldn’t send her alone, so we decided that Sveindís should travel too.

-“The coach, Olivier Echouafni, told them both that they were doing really well.
-They were both competing at the level of the PSG players at the age of 19.
+“The coach, Olivier Echouafni, was super pleased with how they both did during the training session.
+The pair were competing at the level of the PSG players at the age of 19.

 Before that could happen she had a season to complete with Blikar.
-Now playing in a better team where the burden of attack was reduced, she was afforded more time and space to hurt the opposition.
+Now playing in a better team where the burden of being the main attacking threat was relived, she was afforded more time and space to hurt the opposition.

 A senior call up

-In September of 2020 received her first official call-up to the senior national team ahead of their European Championship qualifier against Iceland.
+September 2020 marked Jónsdóttir’s first official call-up to the senior national team.

-Whilst this was her first official call up it wasn’t the first time she had been involved in a senior camp.
+Whilst this was her first full call-up it wasn’t the first time she had been involved in a senior camp.
 In 2016, at the age of 15, she was a part of a domestic-only training camp set up by Iceland boss Freyr Alexandersson to assess the quality of players based in Iceland.

-Many in Iceland were surprised at how long it took for the country’s brightest prospect to receive her make her full international call-up, but a string of small niggles hindered her senior team involvement.
+Many in Iceland were surprised at how long it took for the country’s brightest prospect to be involved at the senior level, but a string of small niggles hindered her senior team involvement.

-When she finally made her debut against Iceland on 17 September, she wasted no time in showing Jón Þór Hauksson what she was capable of by scoring twice in a comfortable 9-0 win.
+When she finally made her debut against Lativa on 17 September, she wasted no time in showing Jón Þór Hauksson what she was capable of by scoring twice in a comfortable 9-0 win.

 “My daughter has been following me to training for years and Sveindís is her idol,” Jónsson said.